 After a large number of smokes with this smokehouse, I am generally very happy with it.
 The quality of the kielbasa that comes out of it is outstanding.
 I can't see how it can get much better.
 The operation is easy.

-If there is one thing I don’t like it would be having to add wood chunks every 15 minutes.
+If there is one thing I don't like it would be having to add wood chunks every 15 minutes (in winter).
+In summer, as I don't have to open the damper as much, I get about 30 minutes of continuous smoke.
 The temperature in the Minimax is too high, and the wood chunks burn out quite quickly.
-It’s not that big of a deal, but I would prefer to have at least 2 hours of tending-free operation.
+It's not that big of a deal, but I would prefer to have at least 2 hours of tending-free operation.
 So the plan is to eventually add another inlet for smoke only and use the MiniMax for heat generation.
-I can get 2-3 hours of consistent heat from it before I have to add more charcoal.
-I am considering connecting my large BGE to supply smoke, which can produce great ‘thin and blue’ smoke for hours.
+I can get 2-3 hours in winter and 4-5 hours in summer of consistent heat from it before I have to add more charcoal.
+I am considering connecting my large BGE to supply smoke, which can produce great 'thin and blue' smoke for hours.